tiernan/jay-walker/README.md

 JSON Schema's are provided to validate against in the /schemas directory.

 After modification, you should rebuild the distribution build by using the `gulp build` command in an NPM enabled terminal.
 (See 'How to Run Locally with Gulp' steps 1-4 above to install Gulp and dependencies)

+## Change Log

+Please refer to [CHANGELOG.md](CHANGELOG.md) for information on what has changed recently.

 ## Credits